minerllabs/competition_submission_template/README.md

 This repository is the main MineRL Competition **submission template and starter kit**!
+Compete to solve `MineRLObtainDiamond-v0` now!

 **This repository contains**:
 *  **Documentation** on how to submit your agent to the leaderboard